How to Use AI to Analyse and Improve Your Public Speaking Delivery

 How to Use AI to Identify Filler Words and Verbal Clutter

-The goal is not to eliminate fillers entirely, which would make you sound robotic, but to become aware of your patterns so you can replace them with pauses.
-A pause where a filler word used to be sounds confident.
-An "um" where a pause should be sounds hesitant.
+Paste your transcript in and ask AI to highlight every filler and verbal tic, then count them.
+The number is usually higher than you expect.
+The goal is not to scrub them all out, which would leave you sounding robotic, but to notice your pattern so you can slow down and replace the worst of them with a pause.
+A pause where a filler used to be sounds confident; an "um" where a pause should be sounds hesitant.

 How AI Helps You Improve the Structure of Your Spoken Delivery